About Us Contact Shop

 12. Irish Country Rhubarb Cake

-PHOTO CREDIT: ROAMING TASTE
+PHOTO: ROAMING TASTE

-Also, I’ve had American rhubarb pie before and loved it, so I’d definitely be happy to have this cake!
+Something about an Irish country rhubarb cake sounds so wholesome!
+Also, I’ve had American rhubarb pie before and loved it, so I’d definitely be happy to have this Irish cake version.

-Quick Note About the Recipe:
+Quick Note About This Recipe:

 • It serves 8 which is a great dessert if you have a big crowd (or want leftovers).